weiqgu/learn-spark-web-framework/README.md

   Check the *GreetingHtmlRoute* class and *src/main/resources/templates/greeting.vm* template.
 The Velocity template engine merges the data with template. *$name* is place holder tag, and *#if* *#else* are logic operation tag

+  #Step 4

+  ### Redirect

+   *response.redirect(location)* this will redirect browser to the new *location* URL

+  ### Filter
+  Spark.before can define a filter that runs before any request is routed to Routes.
+We can use this for example to check if the user is logged in for any protected URLs

+  ### Session
+  Session is created on Server side for requests comes from the same browser.
+We can store user information in session after login and use it check if the user has logged in

+  ### Login
+  /login route is displaying the login page
+  /doLogin is the route that handle the user login, i.e. check user name/password, and redirect to protected url if login is successful, or login page for invalid login

+  ### Abstrat class
+  As returning a page from template is commonly used, and the logic of doing that is common, an abstract class *AbstractTemplateRoute* is created to do the common render logic.
+Subclasses now only implement two abstract methods:
+  * *getTemplateName*: which returns the template name
+  * *getModel*: which returns the Model that will merge with template name This way, the render code is shared among on the subclasses

+  *GreetinghtmlRoute* is refactored to use this newly created Abstract class as well as *LoginRoute*.

+  ### Override superclass method
+  *DoLoginRoute* extends the *AbstractTemplateRoute*, but it has some conditional logic, if the login succeeds, then it should redirects to /protedted url, and if it fails, it should render a templated login page.
+So it has to override the *handle* method implemented in the *AbstractTemplateRoute*

+  ### Static contents
+  *Spark.staticFileLocation* defines all the static file locations that Spark can directly serves.

+  ### StaticTemplateRoute
+  Another concrete subclass from *AbstractTemplateRoute*, this is used for static template which doesn't need to any data to merged in.
+  This is normally not very useful (why not just use the static content).
+This is to workaround a problem that the Spark filter is applied after static file is served, so we can't put protected content in the static file location, as user can access them without login